bchapuis/awesome-spatial-data/README.md

 Awesome Spatial Data is a curated list of open, scientific and commercial spatial datasets.

-**A spatial dataset is missing?** You are welcome to contribute by following the [Contributing Guidelines](https://github.com/bchapuis/awesome-spatial-data/blob/master/CONTRIBUTING.md).
+**A spatial dataset is missing?** You are welcome to improve the list by following the [Contributing Guidelines](https://github.com/bchapuis/awesome-spatial-data/blob/master/CONTRIBUTING.md).

 **Table of Contents:**